ToyibOtus/sql-data-warehouse-project/docs/data_catalog.md

 * **dimension tables**, and
 * **fact tables**

-These tables contain key business metrics that supports analysis, and thus informed-decision making.
+These tables contain key business metrics that supports analysis, and thus enabling data-driven decisions.

 ---